X

 Principles to consider when watering:

-Water deep and wide enough to moisten the plant’s root system.
-Use a soil probe to check the watering depth.
-If the probe moves easily through the soil, it is moist.
-If not, the soil is dry.
-Or check with a moisture meter.
+• Water deep and wide enough to moisten the plant’s root system.
 Let the top inch of soil dry out before you water again.

-Do not overwater.
+• Do not overwater.
 Plants that wilt in the afternoon but recover by morning suffer heat stress, not water stress.
 Take care to add more moisture so as not to cause root rot.
-Check the soil for moisture before watering.
 Allow plants to develop some heat tolerance by not overwatering.

-Water in the morning.
+• Water in the morning.
 Plants absorb moisture more effectively in the morning.
-It prepares plants before the heat of the day.
-Morning waterings also help prevent waterborne diseases and pests if you water at night.

-Consider adding ollas to the garden for extra thirsty plants (tomatoes, squash, etc.) rather than running your irrigation system extra time or watering by hand (which can get water on leaves).
-Ollas are a form of plant irrigation that provides water slowly at the roots as the water seeps out the terra cotta pot that is buried underground.
+• Consider adding ollas.
+Ollas are a form of plant irrigation that slowly provides water at the roots as the water seeps out of the terra cotta pot that is buried underground.
 You refill the olla as it empties.

 4. Mulch Summer Gardens in Arizona